ailab-bio/GraphINVENT2/tutorials/1_introduction.md

-## Introduction to GraphINVENT
+## Introduction to GraphINVENT2
-As shown in our recent [publication]((https://chemrxiv.org/articles/preprint/Graph_Networks_for_Molecular_Design/12843137/1)), GraphINVENT can be used to learn the structure and connectivity of sets of molecular graphs, thus making it a promising tool for the generation of molecules resembling an input dataset.
-As models in GraphINVENT are probabilistic, they can be used to discover new molecules that are not present in the training set.
+As shown in our recent [publication]((https://chemrxiv.org/articles/preprint/Graph_Networks_for_Molecular_Design/12843137/1)), GraphINVENT2 can be used to learn the structure and connectivity of sets of molecular graphs, thus making it a promising tool for the generation of molecules resembling an input dataset.
+As models in GraphINVENT2 are probabilistic, they can be used to discover new molecules that are not present in the training set.
 The model uses the GGNN implementation.

-To begin using GraphINVENT, we have prepared the following tutorial to guide a new user through the molecular generation workflow using a small example dataset.
+To begin using GraphINVENT2, we have prepared the following tutorial to guide a new user through the molecular generation workflow using a small example dataset.
 The example dataset is a 1K random subset of GBD-13.
 It has already been preprocessed, so you can use it directly for Training and Generation, as we will show in this tutorial.
-If this is too simple and you would like to learn how to train GraphINVENT models using a new molecular dataset, see [2_using_a_new_dataset](./2_using_a_new_dataset.md).
+If this is too simple and you would like to learn how to train GraphINVENT2 models using a new molecular dataset, see [2_using_a_new_dataset](./2_using_a_new_dataset.md).

 ### Training using the example dataset
 #### Preparing a training job